charitha1702/TrackIt/README.md

 The animations are intentionally slow and subtle so they do not distract from productivity.

 ---

-## ☀️ Day & 🌙 Night Mode
+##  Day &  Night Mode

-GuidedGoals supports two visual modes.
+TrackIt supports two visual modes.

 ### Day Mode